dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Training and Validation

 To train and validate the models, we have follow these steps that you could find them in "Final_Code.ipynb" :
-1. Preprocess the dataset by handling missing values, categorical data encoding, and addressing class imbalance.
+1. Preprocess the dataset by handling missing values, categorical data encoding, and addressing class imbalance; related section in the file is "Data Pre-Processing".
-2. Run the decision tree model by executing the appropriate Python script (`decision_tree.py`).
+2. Run the decision tree model by executing the appropriate Python script section ("Supervised learning Classification with Decision Trees").
 Adjust the hyperparameters such as max_depth, min_samples_leaf, and min_samples_split for better performance.
-3. Execute the semi-supervised learning algorithm by running the corresponding Python script (`semi_supervised.py`).
+3. Execute the semi-supervised learning algorithm by running the corresponding Python script section("Semi-supervised learning Classification with Decision Trees").
 Fine-tune the hyperparameters, including confidence_threshold, to optimize the algorithm's performance.
 4. Train the deep neural network model using the PyTorch framework.
-Run the Python script (`deep_neural_network.py`), ensuring that the dataset is properly preprocessed and the model architecture is defined.
+Run the Python script section ("Supervised learning Classification with a deep learning model"), ensuring that the dataset is properly preprocessed and the model architecture is defined.
 5. Evaluate the trained models using appropriate metrics such as accuracy, precision, recall, and F1-score.
-## Source Code

-The source code for this project is organized into two packages:
-- Scikit-learn package: Contains the implementation of the decision tree model and the semi-supervised learning algorithm.
-The package includes Python scripts such as `decision_tree.py` and `semi_supervised.py`.
-- PyTorch package: Contains the implementation of the deep neural network model.
-The package includes a Python script `deep_neural_network.py` that defines the model architecture and handles the training process.

-Ensure that the required libraries, Scikit-learn and PyTorch, are properly installed before running the code.
+Note that we are not explaining how to run the pre-trained model on the provided sample test dataset, as we have not used the pre-trained model.

-## Dataset
+## Obtaining the Dataset

 The dataset used in this project is the "Adult Census Income" dataset obtained from the UCI Machine Learning Repository.
 It contains information about individuals, including various demographic and socio-economic features.
 The dataset comprises 48,842 observations and includes features such as age, education, marital status, occupation, and more.
-The income variable is the target, indicating whether an individual's income exceeds a certain threshold.
+The income variable is the target, indicating whether an individual's income exceeds a certain threshold. here is the link to the Kaggle where you can find this dataset and download it. https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download; however you could find the sample test dataset which is the csv file on our github.

 To obtain the dataset, download it from the available download link provided by the UCI Machine Learning Repository.
-Preprocess the dataset as described in the "Training and Validation" section before using it for training and evaluation.
+Preprocess the dataset as described in the "Final_Code.ipynb" at pre-processing section before using it for training and evaluation.

-## References

-[1] Roland Fiagbe, "Classification of Adult Income Using Decision Tree"

-Ensure to include appropriate references and citations for any external sources used in your project.

-Note: Replace the placeholder values such as version numbers (X.X.X) and filenames with the actual details of your project.